The terms below are applicable to LEEDv4: BD+C (except Homes and Multifamily Midrise), ID+C, and O+M

 solar reflectance (SR)

 the fraction of solar energy that is reflected by a surface on a scale of 0 to 1.
 Black paint has a solar reflectance of 0; white paint (titanium dioxide) has a solar reflectance of 1.
 The standard technique for its determination uses spectrophotometric measurements, with an integrating sphere to determine the reflectance at each wavelength.
-The average reflectance is then determined by an averaging process, using a standard solar spectrum, as documented by ASTM Standards E903 and E892.
+Determine the SR of a material by using the Cool Roof Rating Council Standard (CRRC-1).

 solar reflectance index (SRI)